Our Computer Science Program

 Are you a college student?
 Visit the ONTransfer website to view more of our pathway agreements.

-Our students explore how Computer Science reaches far beyond theory and practice, driving innovation in the sciences, with examples such as the Human Genome Project and AIDs vaccine research, and leading developments in engineering, business, entertainment, and education.
-Wherever your passions and creativity lead, studies in Computer Science will take you there!
+Through faculty-led research, students contribute to innovations in cancer research, digital twins, and assistive technology, building on landmark projects such as the Human Genome Project and AIDS vaccine research.
+They also help shape advancements in engineering, business, entertainment, and education.
+Wherever your passions and creativity lead, studies in Computer Science can take you there!

 What You Can Expect